csells/flutter_deep_linking/README.md

 Enjoy.

 # TODO
-- replaceable error page
-- remove the dependency on Material in router
+- take the # out of the URL
 - test different route groups, e.g. not logged in vs. logged in
 - test async id => object lookup
 - make routing a separate package